-During the year, no trustees or Key Management Personnel of the Authority with direct responsibility for pension fund issues have undertaken any material transactions with the Pension Fund, other than the following:
+During the year, no trustees or Key Management Personnel of the Authority with direct responsibility for pension fund issues, have undertaken any material transactions with the Pension Fund, other than the following:

-- 1. Administrative services were undertaken by the Authority on behalf of the Fund, under the SLA, valued at £0.709m (2012/2013: £0.871).

-- 2. The Royal Borough of Greenwich is the single largest employer of members of the pension fund and contributed £26.0m to the fund in 2013/2014 (2012/2013: £22.0m).

-- 3. With respect to other Scheduled Bodies, an amount of £0.084m was owed to the Fund by Academies at year-end for contributions due.

-- 4. The following members of the Pension Fund Investment and Administration Panel are also members of the Pension Fund:

-- Councillor Austen

-- Councillor Kotz

-- Councillor MacCarthy

-- Councillor Cornforth

-- Councillor Dickinson

-Each member of the Panel is required to declare their interests at meetings.

-5. Paragraph 3.9.4.3 of the Code exempts local authorities from the key management personnel disclosure requirements of IAS 24, on the basis that the disclosure requirements for officer remuneration and members' allowances detailed in section 3.4 of the Code (which are derived from the requirements of Regulation 7 (2) - (4) of the Accounts and Audit (England) Regulations 2011) satisfy the key management personnel disclosure requirements of paragraph 16 of IAS 24.
-The disclosures required by Regulation 7 (2) - (4) of the Accounts and Audit (England) Regulations 2011 can be found in the main accounts of the Royal Borough of Greenwich.
-The Director of Finance fulfils the definition of the key management personnel responsible for the Pension Fund.
+- 1. Part of the Fund cash holdings were invested on the money markets via the treasury management operations of the Authority.
+A Service Level Agreement (SLA) is in place between the two entities.
+Over the year, up to £5m was placed on deposit for the benefit of the Fund. - 2.
+The Fund borrowed £10m for one day from the Authority for cashflow purposes in respect of a bulk transfer out.
+The fund paid interest to the Authority in respect of this. - 3.
+Administrative services were undertaken by the Authority on behalf of the Fund, under the SLA, valued at £870,559 (2011/2012: £683,618). - 4.
+The Royal Borough of Greenwich is the single largest employer of members of the pension fund and contributed £22.0m to the fund in 2012/2013 (2011/2012: £23.3m). - 5.
+With respect to other Scheduled Bodies, an amount of £43,504 was owed to the Fund by Academies at year-end for contributions due. - 6.
+The following members of the Pension Fund Investment and Administration Panel are also members of the Pension Fund: - Councillor Austen - Councillor Cornforth - Councillor Kotz - Councillor MacCarthy - Councillor Dickinson. - Each member of the Panel is required to declare their interests at meetings. - 7.
+Paragraph 3.9.4.3 of the Code exempts local authorities from the key management personnel disclosure requirements of IAS 24, on the basis that the disclosure requirements for officer remuneration and members' allowances detailed in section 3.4 of the Code (which are derived from the requirements of Regulation 7 (2) (4) of the Accounts and Audit (England) Regulations 2011) satisfy the key management personnel disclosure requirements of paragraph 16 of IAS 24.
+The disclosures required by Regulation 7 (2) (4) of the Accounts and Audit (England)

+Regulations can be found in the main accounts of the Royal Borough of Greenwich.
+The Director of Finance is the key management personnel responsible for the Pension Fund.